Overcrowding, safety a dire concern at Duplin County Detention Center

 As we moved through the facility, the restless cries of a woman afflicted with mental health reverberated through the walls.
 She has been arrested and committed to the hospital multiple times.

 The jail has no single cells for females, making it a challenge when there is a need to keep them separate.
-While every attempt is made to house overflowing inmates in other jails, when it comes to those who are violent, suffering from mental health, or having medical issues, it is extremely difficult to find placement due to the liability associated with it.
+While every attempt is made to house overflowing inmates in other jails, when it comes to those who are violent, suffering from mental health, or having medical issues, it is challenging to find placement due to the liability associated with it.
 Sheriff Stokes explained that depending on the inmate’s charges, “if their bond is too high — (other jails) won’t take them.”

-The need is so dire at times, that personnel resort to using meeting, visitation, and fingerprinting areas to hold inmates.
+The need is so dire at times that personnel resort to using meeting, visitation, and fingerprinting areas to hold inmates.
 While these small rooms can help in a pinch, officers on shift must regularly take those inmates out to provide access to a restroom.

 The chronic overcrowding situation bleeds into other areas of dysfunction, like people getting unsecured bonds or criminal summons instead of warrants, as stated by the sheriff at the July 17, 2023, county commissioners meeting.

 According to the Sheriff, they currently have one transport officer who averages 2,000 miles a week.
-The officer transports prisoners daily due to writs, involuntary commitments, and housing inmates out of county.
+The officer transports prisoners daily due to writs, involuntary commitments, and housing inmates out of the county.
 “He alone cannot handle all the transports, so we utilize other divisions to assist,” said Sheriff Stokes.

 “If something happens in that 40-men cell — and they will call other people in if it is bad enough,” said Campbell.
 “But you know how quick somebody can get hurt?
-Not just the inmate, an officer or anybody — Quick.”
+Not just the inmate, an officer, or anybody — Quick.”

-Bill Wolak, a Beulaville attorney, and member of the DCCC board, is another resident with concerns about the jail.
+Bill Wolak, a Beulaville attorney and member of the DCCC board, is another resident with concerns about the jail.

-“The biggest problem is going to be if the Department of Justice steps in, I am talking about the United States Department of Justice, their civil rights division.
+“The biggest problem is going to be if the Department of Justice steps in; I am talking about the United States Department of Justice, their civil rights division.
 If they step in, they will mandate that the county build a jail, period.
-They’ll get a federal court order and that’s the end of the conversation for the commissioners,” said Wolak. “…and at that point, there’s no more local discussions as to where you are going to get the money — you are going to get the money, or they are going to fine the county X number of dollars per day for every day that they don’t start.
+They’ll get a federal court order, and that’s the end of the conversation for the commissioners,” said Wolak. “…and at that point, there’s no more local discussion as to where you are going to get the money — you are going to get the money, or they are going to fine the county X number of dollars per day for every day that they don’t start.
 That is looming…”

-For the past 27 years, local law enforcement, state representatives and members of local government have advocated for a new jail to replace the current facility, which was built in 1978 and retrofitted in 1996.
-Jail studies were conducted in 2005, 2008 and 2019 to mitigate a situation that continues to pose a problem.
+For the past 27 years, local law enforcement, state representatives, and members of local government have advocated for a new jail to replace the current facility, which was built in 1978 and retrofitted in 1996.
+Jail studies were conducted in 2005, 2008, and 2019 to mitigate a situation that continues to pose a problem.

 Tall brick walls in a patio roughly the length of a school bus provide inmates the rare opportunity to get sunlight if the weather allows.